 Deep self-reflection

-This is where it starts: taking an honest look inward to uncover your core values, deepest passions, and natural talents.
+Start by taking an honest look inward to uncover your core values, passions, and natural talents.
 These are the building blocks of a purpose that feels authentic.

-Before you can hear the subtle whispers of your inner calling, you must turn down the volume of the world.
-External noise—constant notifications, social expectations, busy schedules—and internal noise—self-doubt and harsh inner critics—both drown out intuition.
-Begin by building small, deliberate pockets of stillness in your day.
+Before you can hear your inner calling, turn down both external noise—constant notifications, social expectations, busy schedules—and internal noise—self-doubt and harsh inner critics.
+Build small pockets of stillness into your day.

-You don’t need a month in a monastery.
+You don’t need a retreat.
 Start with 15 minutes in the morning or a 30-minute block a few times a week.
 Use that time to observe your thoughts and notice what energizes you.

 “The goal isn’t to empty your mind completely; it’s to become an observer of your thoughts rather than a victim to them.”